 - £84 - business (commercial)

 - 10% discount is offered to members of Kennel Club registered or listed clubs - £65 hobby and £76 business

 - £60 - business (commercial)

 - £10 supplement is payable on renewal fees for overseas members (£49.60 hobby and £70 business)

 - £5 each - there are nine online assessments in total.
 Members of the Accredited Instructors scheme can purchase these through the Accredited Instructors scheme members zone

 Standard accreditation application fee (first time accreditation only):

 - £188.40 - business (commercial)

-- The fee covers the cost of one accreditation discipline only
+- The fee covers the cost of the practical and oral assessment for one accreditation discipline only

 Non-standard accreditation applications: supplementary fees: